-Obviously, in both cases these defaults can be changed to suit individual requirements, but the scripts (for the SRTM data and template paths) and/or the templates (for the stylesheet path) then must be edited accordingly.
+Obviously, these defaults can be changed to suit individual requirements, but the script (for the SRTM data and template paths) and/or the template (for the stylesheet path) then must be edited accordingly.

-Both scripts are self-documented.
-Instructions for use are included as leading comments, and also are displayed in response to errors in calling them.
+The script is self-documented.
+Instructions for use are included as leading comments, and also are displayed in response to errors in calling it.

-If using one of these scripts, and scarcity of available server or web space so demands, the tiles can be left zipped, as, when looking for a tile, the scripts will look first for an unzipped version of it, but if that is not found they will then look for a zipped version.
+If using this script, and scarcity of available server or web space so demands, the tiles can be left zipped, as, when looking for a tile, the script will look first for an unzipped version of it, but if that is not found it will then look for a zipped version.
 Inevitably however, leaving the data in its original zips will slow things down a little.